 5. Not Drinking Enough Water

+Does drinking water help your skin?
 Although we’re supposed to drink at least 8 glasses a day, not all of us actually do so.
 If you’re not drinking enough, you may be causing your skin to dry without even realizing it.
-“Proper hydration with water is important to keep fluid moving efficiently through the capillaries.
-It’s easier to get dehydrated when we are not making it a priority, or when it’s cold outside and water is evaporating faster,” Dendy Engelman, MD, tells Self.com.1
+Staying properly hydrated is important for the function of our skin cells and capillaries.
+It's easy to forget to stay hydrated when we don't make drinking water a priority, especially during the winter months when our skin's natural moisture evaporates more easily, but making a point of staying hydrated can improve the overall health of our skin.1

 More helpful reading on alcohol and skin.